ApolloAuto/apollo/modules/control/README.md

 # Control

 ## Introduction
-  Based on planning and current car status, the Control module uses different control algorithms to generate a comfortable driving experience.
-The Control module can work both in normal mode and navigation mode.
+Based on the planning trajectory and the car's current status, the Control module uses different control algorithms to generate a comfortable driving experience.
+The Control module can work both in normal and navigation modes.

 ## Input
   * Planning trajectory